 Lake Quannapowitt is a small lake with easy access for sailing, kayaking, canoeing and paddle boarding.
 There is a small boat launch and a sandy area for launching kayaks and canoes, perfect for a quick jaunt after a long day at the office!

 Rent a kayak, paddleboard or pedal boat from the Wakefield Boathouse, or learn to sail with the Quannapowitt Yacht Club.
 In addition to providing sailboats and dinghies for members, the club offers lessons, youth sailing, racing and regional regattas.

 There are three parks around Lake Quannapowitt perfect for playing Frisbee, enjoying a picnic or just relaxing with a book.
 On the south shore of the lake, there’s the Lower Common with bandstand and Spaulding Playground at Church Street and Lake Avenue, and Veterans Field and Hall Park at Church Street and North Avenue.
-At the northern end, you’ll find Colonel Connelly Playground and Gertrude Spaulding Park off the Quannapowitt Parkway.
+According to this Los Angeles property management company at the northern end, you’ll find Colonel Connelly Playground and Gertrude Spaulding Park off the Quannapowitt Parkway.